wpovernight/woocommerce-pdf-invoices-packing-slips/readme.txt

 * Fix: fatal error caused by list_files() function missing

 = 3.1.0 (2022-09-06) =
-* New: custom document links feature available from the Advanced tab debug settings page.
+* New: custom document links feature available from the Status tab debug settings page.
 Changes the document links to a prettier URL scheme
 * New: action hooks before and after the shop logo: `wpo_wcpdf_before_shop_logo` and `wpo_wcpdf_after_shop_logo`
 * Fix: replaces WP_Filesystem with PHP functions to delete temporary files
 * Marked tested up to WooCommerce 6.8